lubenard/21sh/README.md

 Ctrl-L : Copies the line
 Ctrl-P : Pastes the line
 Ctrl-B : Moves the cursor one word to the left
-Ctrl-C : Moves the cursor one word to the right
+Ctrl-N : Moves the cursor one word to the right
 Ctrl-U : Moves the cursor one line up
 Ctrl-F : Moves the cursor one line down
 The arrows are used logically.